CppMicroServices/rfcs/text/0003-declarative-services.md

 5. Create and destroy the task queue and dedicated thread used for serving the enable and disable requests from the ServiceComponentRuntime service.
+6. Create the ConfigurationNotifier object.
+Only one ConfigurationNotifier object is created.
+This object contains a map of all listeners of configuration object changes.
+7. Publish the ConfigurationListener interface to receive update notifications from Configuration Admin.

 <small>**Concurrency Note**
 </small>